PaulFinch/paulfinch.github.io/_posts/2021-05-24-Speedometer.md

 - **Timer1:** Every seconds, the program recalculates the traveled distance from the steps count.
 For this, the `#define WHEEL` constant needs to be set as the wheel circumference.

-- **Timer2:** Every 10 seconds, the program recalculates the current and average speed from the distance traveled If a SDcard is connectd, the activity data is saved in a text file on it.
+- **Timer2:** Every 10 seconds, the program recalculates the current and average speed from the distance traveled.
+The Time display mode is also toggled from elapsed time to remaining time (60 Minutes).
+If a SDcard is connected, the activity data is saved in a file.
+The name of the file is generated from a number stored in the EEPROM, and incremented at initialization.

 - **Every loops:** Controls are read and the display is refreshed.

 ## Controls ##

 - **BUTTON LEFT:** Toggle Display (NOW / AVG)
-- **BUTTON RIGHT:** Toggle Time Display (Elapsed / Remaining from 60 minutes)
+- **BUTTON RIGHT:** Toggle Time Display (Elapsed / Remaining)
 - **BUTTON BOTTOM:** Reset Counters
 - **BUTTON TOP:** Start / Pause
 - **SLIDER:** Set Difficulty